-Assessment:

-HL/SL

-External assessment (3 hours) 75% Paper 1 (1 hour 15 minutes) 25%

-Productive skills-writing (30 marks)

-Paper 2 (1 hour 45 minutes) 50%

-Receptive skills-separate sections for listening and reading (65 marks)

-Listening comprehension (45 minutes) (25 marks)

-Reading comprehension (1 hour) (40 marks)
+Assessment: HL / SL External assessment (3 hours) 75% Paper 1 (1 hour 15 minutes) 25% Productive skills-writing One writing task of 250-400 words from a choice of three, each from a different theme, choosing a text type from among those listed in the examination instructions Paper 2 (1 hour 45 minutes)50%Receptive skills-separate sections for listening and readingListening comprehension (45 minutes)Reading comprehension (1 hour)Comprehension exercises on three audio passages and three written texts, drawn from all five themes

+Individual oral assessment

 This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.

-Individual oral assessment A conversation with the teacher, based on a visual stimulus, followed by discussion based on an additional theme.
-(30 marks)
+A conversation with the teacher, based on a visual stimulus, followed by discussion based on an additional theme.